 The Maya civilization was one of the most advanced cultures in Mesoamerica.
 They were skilled farmers, architects, and astronomers.
 In addition, the Maya developed their hieroglyphic writing system and created beautiful works of art.
-Although the Maya civilization declined around 900 AD, their legacy lives on in the ruins of their cities and in the traditions of modern-day Maya people.
-If you’re interested in learning more about this fascinating culture, visiting Copan is a great place to start.
+Although the Maya civilization declined around 900 AD, their legacy lives on in the ruins of their cities and the traditions of modern-day Maya people.
+If you want to learn more about this fascinating culture, visiting Copan is a great place to start.
 You’ll be able to see firsthand some of the amazing achievements of the Maya people.

 From El Salvador to Copan

 The journey from Santa Ana to Copan didn’t seem that long (the shuttle drivers suggested 5 hours).
 So we decided to go by bus.
 Let us tell you right away: the shuttle is still the “best” way to get there if you travel on time or within small budget.